jviaches/SVGEditor/README.md

 # SVGEditor
 Can create and edit SVG online.

 Currently support drag and drop to some degree.
+Also allow to save final image as SVG

 Fell free to contribute in any way !
 PR are welcomed !